Print Pro Queue Manager Deep Dive (video)

 Microsoft Windows

 Windows Control Panel’s Network and Sharing Center is where any Ethernet adapters to be used in a Windows PC are configured.
-Use the steps in the below video or the following written instructions to configure an Ethernet adapter for use with the OmniDTF.
+Use the steps in the below video or the following written instructions to configure an Ethernet adapter for use with the OmniDTF & DTF Mini.

 1. Run Windows Control Panel.